phenogit/phenogit.github.io/kit-korner-notes.markdown

     1C: 16+, artificial
         1D: Artificial, 0-8
-            1H: Forcing, 4+h, but with only 4 hearts you would be expected to have longer minor
+            1H: Forcing, 4+ hearts, but with only 4 hearts you would be expected to have longer minor
+            1S: Forcing, 4+ spades
+                Various ways to raise when partner has 4+ spades and ways to show a long suit
+                1N: 0-5
+                2C: 6-8, fewer than 3 spades
+                    2D: Artificial
+                        2H: 5 hearts
+                2D: 6-8, 3 spades fewer than 5 hearts
+                2H: 6-8, 3 spades, 5 hearts
-            1N: 1) 1/2 seat, 17-19, may have 5 card major
+            1N: 1) 1/2 seat vulnerable, 17-19, may have 5 card major
+                2) 1/2 seat non-vulnerable, 16 to bad 19
-                2) 3/4 seat, 18-19
+                3) 3/4 seat, 18-19
+                High-powered Puppet Stayman
                 2C: Asks for 5 card major
                     2D: No 5 card major
                         2H: 4 spades, fewer than 4 hearts, at least game invitational